opnfv/qtip/docs/userguide/02-network.rst

 Since no physical link is involved in this topology, only the OVS (Integration bridge) (br-int) is being benchmarked.

-Network throughput between two VMs on the same compute node
+Network throughput between two VMs on different compute nodes
 --------------------------------------------------------------